pandas-dev/pandas-governance/governance.md

 umbrella and cannot use the Project trademarks in a way that suggests a formal relationship.

-To acknowledge institutional contributions, there are two level of Institutional Partners, with associated benefits:
+To acknowledge institutional contributions, there are two levels of Institutional Partners, with associated benefits:

 **Tier 1** = an institution with at least one Institutional Core Team Member